AnmolS99/AnmolS99/README.md

 ### Hi there 👋

-I'm a software engineer with a Master's degree in Computer Science from NTNU, with specialization in AI 🦾
+I'm a software engineer with a strong interest in AI 🦾

+🎓 I have a Master's degree in Computer Science from NTNU, with specialization in AI

 <!--
 **AnmolS99/AnmolS99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.